Poetry Book Launch

 With a genuine sense of hospitality and laid back style of living the inhabitants of East London will make you feel more than welcome.
 There are only a few hotels in the city which has opened up a niche for local Bed and Breakfast and Self-Catering establishments, to fill the void, where you will find great service and true South African cordiality.
 Overseas visitors will find the prices most agreeable, just check our currency converter to find out why.
 East London is at the northern end of a 300 kilometre stretch of coastline referred to as the "Sunshine Coast" which has St Francis Bay at the southern end.

+The Sunshine Coast is renowned for its many kilometres of beautiful unpolluted and un-crowded beaches.
 Long before written history the banks of the now Buffalo River and the seashore were inhabited by early man, the Nahoon footprints have been dated at been 200 000 years old, the oldest fossilized human footprints found in the world.
 In more recent history the area was home to the Khoisan or Bushman tribe who were pushed out of the region by the later white settlers.

 It was in the area around East London that the Xhosa and white setters met for the first time and a century long battle ensured for the right to the prime grazing lands of the Eastern Cape.
 A British fort, Fort Glamorgan was constructed in 1847 around which present day East London developed, this was to protect the vital river port which was essential in supplying the army's and settlers in the region.
 For more history information on East London please visit Dr Keith Tankards archive at http://www.eastlondon-labyrinth.com/index.html